-RECOMMENDED: A Guide to the Chinese Pug
+RECOMMENDED: A Guide to the Pug

 Easily the most relaxed dog I’ve ever met.
 My pug sun bathes outside for hours every day.
 Sure, we take her on walks but when she’s not walking she’s just…enjoying being a lazy little dog.– Jason J. (Pug owner)

 As easy-going as these dogs are, expect them to lounge around and nap for many hours throughout the day.
 There’s nothing they love more than to be a couch potato while hanging with the owners.
-In fact, that’s pretty much what they were bred for.
+In fact, it’s pretty much what they were bred for.

 Regardless of the Pug’s flaws, there’s still plenty to love about these dogs and millions of owners agree.
 Try spending a day with a Pug and you’ll see what we mean.